carlocardella/vscode-auto-git-extension/README.md

 ## Commit Message Generation

-Auto Git attempts to use AI (Copilot) to generate a commit message for all staged changes.
+autoGit attempts to use AI (Copilot) to generate a commit message for all staged changes.
 If unavailable, it falls back to a message like:

 ```
 Auto-commit: <file1>, <file2>, ... at <timestamp>